Prometheus monitoring example

 The types of metrics have three areas.
 First, we have the Docker Engine, Builds, and Containers.

-1. The Engine will give you information on the host, such as the CPU count and O/S version and build of the Docker Engine.
+1. The Engine will give you information on the host, such as the CPU count, O/S version, and build of the Docker Engine.

-3. Also, container metrics show the number of containers stopped and paused—also the number of health checks that are fired and failed.
+3. Container metrics also show the number of containers stopped and paused and the number of health checks that are fired and failed.

 Wrap up: Prometheus monitoring.

 So we have Exporters that can add metrics to systems that don’t have Prometheus support.
-Then we also have Prometheus client libraries that can give Prometheus support in the application.
-These client libraries can provide out-of-the-box runtime metrics and custom metrics relevant to the applications.
+We also have Prometheus client libraries that can provide Prometheus support in the application.
+These client libraries can provide out-of-the-box runtime and custom metrics relevant to the applications.

 Matt Conran: The Visual Age